China Tours from Vancouver

-If you are looking for China tours from Vancouver, Canada, you’ve just found the right China tour company in Laurus Travel.
+If you are looking for China tours from Vancouver, you’ve just found the right China tour company in Laurus Travel.
 We are a Vancouver-based China tour operator having been running premium small-group tours to China from Canada since 1998.
-Guests from Vancouver are invited to come by our office to learn why Laurus Travel is the best China tour company in Vancouver.

-Besides the large number of testimonials and online reviews on Laurus Travel’s China tours including those on TripAdvisor.com, this piece of writing titled Our fantastic 16-days in China by a Vancouver Sun columnist may be particularly helpful to Vancouver residents.
+There are many testimonials and online reviews on Laurus Travel’s China tours including those on TripAdvisor.com.
+Vancouver residents may find this piece of writing entitled Our fantastic 16-days in China by a Vancouver Sun columnist particularly relevant.
+If you are from Vancouver, please feel free to make an appointment and come talk to us in per person.

 We have many China tours on offer.
 They range from 11 days to one month.
-If you can’t find one to your liking, please contact us for a customized itinerary.
-Below is a luxury small-group China tour that has been popular among our guests from Vancouver.
+If you can’t find one to your liking, please ask us for a customized itinerary.
+Below is a luxury small-group China tour that has been particularly popular among our guests from Vancouver.

 Essential China (14 days)